backand/backand-cli/README.md

 3. backand sync --master <masterapptoken> --user <userapptoken>  --app <appName> --folder /path/to/project/folder
 4. backand clean

+### Building an Angular JS 2 Project with Angular CLI

+In order to use Backand hosting, you should set the base href of the project when building,

+    ng build --base-href /appName/

+where appName is your app name in Backand.

 ### Updating backand

 Checking for updates on each command slows down cli apps a lot.
 Hence, backand won't check for updates automatically.